-Bridgeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bridgeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bridgeville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bridgeville who work in sales jobs (13.38%), food service (10.66%), and office and administrative support (10.45%).

 Also of interest is that Bridgeville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bridgeville telecommute to their jobs.
+Overall, about 8.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bridgeville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bridgeville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The overall education level of Bridgeville citizens is substantially higher than the typical US community, as 29.09% of adults in Bridgeville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Bridgeville citizens is substantially higher than the typical US community, as 29.09% of adults in Bridgeville have at least a bachelor's degree.

 The per capita income in Bridgeville in 2018 was $28,278, which is middle income relative to Delaware and the nation.
 This equates to an annual income of $113,112 for a family of four.
 However, Bridgeville contains both very wealthy and poor people as well.